-Francisca (Mary) Tikey married on 18 July 1894 at St. Mary’s, Mosgiel to Thomas Blaney in a double wedding ceremony.
+Francisca (Mary) Tikey was born at Liniewko on 26 August 1869.
+While residing at Riccarton, Mary started work at the Mosgiel Woollen Mills in 1887, where she was earning around 12s a week to help with expenses at home.
+She married in a double wedding ceremony on 18 July 1894 at St. Mary’s in Mosgiel to Thomas Daniel Blaney (b.
+1866 at Poraferry, Ireland–d.
+1933), the son of Daniel Blaney (b.
+1831) and Jane Emily Orr (b.
+1850).
 They first lived on an orchard at Mosgiel until fire moved them to Fairfield.
 It is believed they lived at one time in the old Tikey house, across from the Walton School, then built a home further up from the Walton school.
-They had one son—Edward James (1902-1950).
-Tom worked for a time as a coalminer at Fairfield & Nightcaps.
+At Fairfield they had a son, Edward James (b.
+1902–d.
+1950).
+Tom worked for a time as a coalminer at Fairfield and Nightcaps in Southland.
 Mary was known as a great cook working for a hotel at one time.
-Mary & Tom moved to Port Chalmers where they resided with a Swede, Charlie Johanson, aboard the steamer Kaikoraia.
-Alongside were two other steamers, which Tom was caretaker.
+Mary and Tom moved to Port Chalmers where they resided with a Swede, Charlie Johanson, aboard the steamer Kaikoraia.
+Alongside, were two other steamers, which Tom was caretaker.
 During the second world war, both Tom, and son Ted as cabin boy, worked on the hospital ship Maheno.
 Mary died at Dunedin on 6 December 1956 aged 87 and is buried at the Port Chalmers Cemetery.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, page 23.

 Archives New Zealand, Passenger Lists, 1839-1973, FamilySearch.